crispinalan/talkcalendar/README.md

 ```
 Help->Information
 ```
-to show the current working directory where both the speech engine and the events database should be located with the correct permissions.
+to show the current working directory where the events database should be located,

 Using the binary image together with a menu editor is a universal approach for getting Talk Calendar installed on most Gtk4 distros.